CS-433/ml-project-2-bab_thebuilders/source/README.md

 - `submission_to mask.py` : contains the functions to turn the submission file to masks to have a visual (purely helper functions)
 - `train.py` : contains the functions used to train the model
 - `trainTuning.py` : contains the functions used to tune hyperparameters
+- `train_with_FL` : notebook containing the training steps with the focal loss, that we didn't use in the end
 - `utils.py` : contains every helper function we used at some point, such as reading images or loading paths